Honours in Chemistry, Earth Sciences and Physics

 |Medicinal and Biological Chemistry||Researchers in this area investigate the chemistry of proteins and peptides, to answer important biological questions relating to the causation and prevention of diseases.
 Further work in this area focuses on drug design and development, including the identification and synthesis of novel small molecules to block or activate cellular targets.|

 |Molecular Photoscience and Ion Chemistry||Researchers in this area investigate the application of light and mass spectrometry as central chemical research tools to gain insight into the chemical and physical properties of molecules.|

-G&G has a mineral resources focus and very strong links with the South Australian minerals and petroleum industry.
+Geology, Geophysics and Environmental Geoscience has a mineral resources focus and very strong links with the South Australian minerals and petroleum industry.
 Our postgraduates and staff have an international network of research links and an outstanding record of achievement witnessed by publications, prestigious conference presentations, prizes and extensive funding from government agencies such as the ARC (Australian Research Council) and the Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE).

-The various research areas you can pursue with an Honours degree in Physics are:
+The various research areas you can pursue with an honours degree in physics are:

 |Atmospheric Physics||The Atmospheric Physics group is interested in all aspects of the physics of the atmosphere (and ionosphere) from the ground up to altitudes near 100 km.
 It develops and exploits new radar, passive and active optical techniques and GPS and other satellite techniques for remote sensing of the atmosphere.|

 Research focuses on the application of luminescence to sensing, particularly the measurement of ionising radiation dose and trace substance detection.
 The Optical Dating method enables our use of natural and artificial materials as radiation.
 Key facilities enable dosimetric, imaging, spectral and kinetic analysis.
 We operate in partnership with the Defence Science and Technology Organisation (DSTO).